New NRL 3D-printed antenna designs reduce cost, weight and size

 |0

-This work, New NRL 3D-printed antenna designs reduce cost, weight and size [Image 3 of 3], by Jonathan Steffen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New NRL 3D-printed antenna designs reduce cost, weight and size, by Kevin McAndrews, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT